 For 2023, if an Iowa taxpayer is a College Savings Iowa or IAdvisor 529 Plan Participant, they can deduct the first $3,785 they contribute per Beneficiary account from their state taxable income.
 For example, married participants who contribute to separate accounts on behalf of their two children can deduct up to $15,140 (4 x $3,785) on their 2023 Iowa taxes.
 This deductible amount is adjusted annually for inflation.
 Read the Program Description (PDF) for more details.

 Learn More About Saving for Education

-- Learn about using Iowa’s 529 plans in regards to K-12 tuition in the K-12 Fact Sheet for Iowans.
+- K-12 Fact Sheet for Iowans (PDF): Learn about using Iowa’s 529 plans in regard to K-12 tuition.

 - 529 Roth IRA Fact Sheet (PDF): Learn about rollovers from 529 plans to Roth IRAs in Iowa.